 Help for managing job loss

 If you’re dealing with the impact of losing your job or being stood down due to COVID-19, you might want to take a look at our article for Managing job loss to help you with your next steps.
-We’ve also created a handy guide to help you with Preparing for your next job.
+We’ve created a handy guide to help you achieve the next step on your career development plan.
+Read our article on Preparing for your next job.

 Things you should know